Hudroslancs/homelab-docu/README.md

 # Home Lab Infrastructure

 ## 🎯 Project Overview
 Built a virtualized home lab environment using Proxmox VE to develop hands-on skills in cloud computing, cybersecurity, and systems engineering.
-This infrastructure serves as a learning platform for enterprise technologies and prepares me for roles in cloud security and ML systems engineering.
+Im doing this as a learning platform for enterprise technologies and prepares me for roles in cloud security and ML systems engineering.

 ## 🏗️ Architecture